Verizon B2B AI Tools Suite

 The Challenge

-Verizon's B2B sales organization wanted to leverage AI to increase rep efficiency—helping them spend more time selling and less time on administrative tasks like email drafting, call prep, contract review, and CRM updates.
-The vision was ambitious: a full suite of AI-powered tools that could transform how reps work.
+Verizon's B2B sales organization wanted to leverage AI to increase representative efficiency.
+The goal was to help them spend more time selling and less time on administrative tasks like email drafting, call preparation, contract review, and CRM updates.
+The vision was ambitious: a full suite of AI-powered tools that could transform how representatives work.

-But the challenge wasn't just building AI tools—it was building AI tools that sales reps would actually trust and use.
-Early explorations revealed deep skepticism: reps had seen "AI solutions" before that created more work than they saved.
+But the challenge wasn't just building AI tools.
+It was building AI tools that sales representatives would actually trust and use.
+Early explorations revealed deep skepticism: representatives had seen "AI solutions" before that created more work than they saved.
 They needed tools that understood their context, matched their voice, and produced outputs they could confidently send to customers without extensive editing.

-[IMAGE: Problem space visualization—journey map showing sales rep pain points, or diagram of the administrative burden consuming selling time]
+[IMAGE: Problem space visualization—journey map showing sales representative pain points, or diagram of the administrative burden consuming selling time]

 Discovery